-Sensitivity and noise number are parameters that are tied together, but multi antenna and multi-receiver arrays force the price of receiver to be kept at minimal value.
-This implies that the sensitivity and noise number have to be at least so good in the detection
+Sensitivity and noise number are parameters that are tied together.
+However, the requirement for multi-antenna and multi-receiver arrays forces to keep the price of receiver at the minimal value.
+This implies that the sensitivity and noise number have to be at least so good in the detection (signal / noise > 1) of an observed object, that it would be detected on the majority of receivers connected to an observation network.

-1) Most of astronomy-related discoveries in the last fifty years came from radioastronomy.
+&lt;sup>1) Most of astronomy-related discoveries in the last fifty years came from radioastronomy.